Big business to Trump: Tariffs could backfire

 The Business Roundtable has a message for President Trump: The tariffs your administration has proposed would backfire.

 On Friday, the Commerce Department publicly released its recommendations to the president on steel and aluminum imports.
-Commerce Secretary Wilbur Ross has put three options on the table: across-the-board tariffs, targeting select countries with even higher tariffs and capping how much steel comes into the country.
+Commerce Secretary Wilbur Ross has put three options on the table: across-the-board tariffs, targeting select countries with even higher tariffs and capping how much steel and aluminum comes into the country.

 In a statement, the Business Roundtable, a Washington-based lobbying group that represents some of the most powerful businesses in the country, said it disagreed with the administration's entire rationale for taking action on steel and aluminum imports.